Budapest in Winter: Weather & 12 Best Things to Do (2026)

 Budapest is full of great museums, so if you like to see some exhibitions or learn about the history of Hungary, there are many museums to choose from.

 The museums are open all year around, with some permanent exhibitions, and some temporary exhibitions that change from time to time.
+I love visiting museum exhibitions to escape the cold weather.

 12. GO ON A WALKING TOUR